Frequently Asked QuestionsThe Foundation for Northwest Illinois

 We encourage consultation with your financial advisor, attorney, accountant, or insurance representative.

 I always thought foundations were for rich people.
-I am not rich.
-Why should I think about giving a small amount through the Freeport Community Foundation?
+Why should I think about giving a small amount through The Foundation?

 Most importantly, donors are people with a strong sense of community and personal commitment to contributing to the communities in which they live.
-Most donors want to support worthwhile causes in our area, and the Freeport Community Foundation, which offers considerable expertise and familiarity with the region, can help them find the best way to commit their donation, large or small.
+Most donors want to support worthwhile causes in our area, and The Foundation for Northwest Illinois, which offers considerable expertise and familiarity with the region, can help them find the best way to commit their donation, large or small.

-The Freeport Community Foundation offers a variety of options for donating.
+The Foundation for Northwest Illinois offers a variety of options for donating.
 By pooling your resources with others who share your interests and care about the community, you can maximize the impact of modest contributions with minimal administrative costs.

 Explain the difference between a community foundation and a private family foundation.
 Does this have importance for my taxes?

 Often, people establish a private family foundation because they do not know that, in most cases, working through a community foundation offers an easier alternative.
-In addition to tax benefits, setting up a fund through the Freeport Community Foundation has an extremely short turn-around time.
+In addition to tax benefits, setting up a fund through The Foundation for Northwest Illinois has an extremely short turn-around time.
 Additionally, the staff of the foundation becomes available to help with grants and take care of auditing and financial reporting requirements.

 The IRS regulates private foundations more strictly than community foundations.
 Private foundations are subject to an annual two percent excise tax on investment income and must pay out five percent of their assets’ market value every year.
 Private foundations can be costly and time consuming to set up and to administer and provide for financial auditing and record keeping.

 Tax deductions for gifts to private foundations are significantly more limited than deductions to public charities, like the Community Foundation.
 Setting up a named fund within the Community Foundation is usually more cost effective for the donor as well.
-The Freeport Community Foundation takes care of all of the financial record keeping and auditing and tax obligations required, freeing the donor to focus on enjoying his or her charitable giving.
+The Foundation for Northwest Illinois takes care of all of the financial record keeping and auditing and tax obligations required, freeing the donor to focus on enjoying his or her charitable giving.